EldritchCodex/Nodens/README.md

 [3] Horton, I. and Van Weert, P. (2023) Beginning C++23: From Beginner to Pro.
 Berkeley, CA: Apress.
 Available at: https://doi.org/10.1007/978-1-4842-9343-0.

 [4] Angel, E. and Shreiner, D. (2012) Interactive computer graphics: a top-down approach with shader-based OpenGL.
 6th ed.
 Boston: Addison-Wesley.

+# License
+Copyright (c) 2025 EldritchCodex.
+This project and its entire history are licensed under the MIT License.